WorkReady subsidy is available for this course – limited places available

 16 month course is comprised of face to face, online learning, and structured work placement of 12 weeks in total (including 4 weeks study leave & end of year break)

-Full Time Study – 2 days face to face on Monday and Tuesday (9am to 4pm), plus self-directed learning.
+Full Time Study – 2 days face to face (9am to 4pm), plus self-directed learning.
+Please see 2018 Intake dates above.

 A minimum of 400 hours of structured clinical placement (12 weeks programmed)